leberger/pebl.js/README.md

 * add unittests
 * show example of other function and show it is chainable
 * show how to replace on completion
+* add events to be triggered on some HTTP response .
+Use 4*, 40*, 30*.
+404 code and patterns to name them.
+* there is an example.php .
+Rename it to api.php , and add the index.html , and put all that in an example directory